CNAG-Biomedical-Informatics/cbicall/docs-site/docs/help/outputs.md

 ![Screenshot of the native CBIcall run-report HTML outputs tab, showing canonical files, output inventory, and file-size summaries.](/img/native-run-report-outputs.png)

 Use `runtime.java` and `runtime.configured_java` to audit the Java visible on `PATH` and the native workflow Java configured through `env.sh` or shared backend config when available.

+Use `run.hostname` and `run.host_threads` as runtime context.
+These fields help explain where a run happened, but they are not strict reproducibility criteria: valid cross-machine runs can use different hostnames while producing the same workflow, resource, execution-contract, and final-output fingerprints.

 Use `execution_contract.fingerprint` to check whether two runs used the same normalized backend-ready execution plan.
 The raw contract keeps paths and run IDs for audit, while the normalized fingerprint replaces the run directory and run ID so repeated runs can still compare cleanly.